What happens during a lumbar puncture (spinal tap)?

 Lumbar punctures can be helpful when trying to confirm or rule out conditions like the following:

-Meningitis ( of the membranes covering the brain and spinal cord)
+Meningitis (inflammation of the membranes covering the brain and spinal cord)

-Lumbar punctures can also be used for treatments: For instance, drugs such as local anesthetics, , or cancer medications can be injected through the lumbar puncture needle.
+Lumbar punctures can also be used for treatments: For instance, drugs such as local anesthetics, antibiotics, or cancer medications can be injected through the lumbar puncture needle.
 This allows the drug to enter the nervous system directly, instead of through the bloodstream.
-When local anesthetics are given in this way it is called spinal anesthesia.
+When local anesthetics are given in this way, it is called spinal anesthesia.

 Before doing a lumbar puncture, your doctor will check whether your blood clots normally.
-This is important in order to prevent bleeding that could damage the nerves around the site of insertion.
+This is important in order to prevent bleeding that could damage the nerves where the needle is inserted.
 If you take medication that affects blood clotting, you should tell your doctor.

 Sometimes the doctor will check your intracranial (brain) pressure to make sure it isn't too high.
-This is usually done by examining the ocular fundus (the back of the eye), or – less commonly – by x-raying the brain (cranial , CCT).
+This is usually done by examining the ocular fundus (the back of the eye), or – less commonly – by x-raying the brain (cranial computed tomography, CCT).

-Unless it's an emergency, you should be informed about the purpose of the procedure and any associated risks at least one day beforehand.
+Unless it's an emergency, you should be informed about the purpose of the lumbar puncture and any associated risks at least one day beforehand.

 What does the procedure involve?